How to get to Switzer Falls, California

 Highlights: 50-foot tall waterfall

-We started early to make sure we have a parking spot and to avoid human traffic.
+We started early to make sure we had a parking spot and to avoid human traffic.
 It's a popular hike so expect a lot of fellow hikers and sightseers.

 The first part of the hike was beautiful and relaxing.
 We saw many large trees, hiked a rugged trail, and breathed in the cool morning air.